 Ludlow History:

-The LUDLOW surname1 started over 900 years ago by someone who was known as “de Ludelowe” (of Ludlow).
+The LUDLOW surname started over 900 years ago by someone who was known as “de Ludelowe” (of Ludlow).
 Ludlow (or Ludelaue, meaning the ‘loud lowland’ or ‘roaring hill’ by the noisy rapids of the River Teme) was a Celtic town near the Welsh border where William the Conqueror built Ludlow Castle.

 Ludlow Castle, Shropshire England